SonahLab/twitch-chat-hit-counter/course-material/MODULE_2.md

 Kafka has the ability to let you go back in time and to replay/backfill data by allowing consumers to start reading earlier offsets.

 Kafka is not generally known to be used as a DB, think of it more as an **ephemeral holding area** where producers/consumers come and go as they please to write/read packages.

+> [!NOTE]
+>
-Also, the higher the TTL, the more costly it becomes on your server maintenance costs to store events for 24 hours vs 365 days.
+> Also, the higher the TTL, the more costly it becomes on your server maintenance costs to store events for 24 hours vs 365 days.
+>

-I normally see TTLs closer to 24 hours during normal operations, and extended up to 1-7 day(s) during operational issues to give teams a bit of buffer to deal with real production issues (time to **root cause**, **debug**, **deploy fixes**, and potentially **backfill** data).
+> I normally see TTLs closer to 24 hours during normal operations, and extended up to 1-7 day(s) during operational issues to give teams a bit of buffer to deal with real production issues (time to **root cause**, **debug**, **deploy fixes**, and potentially **backfill** data).

 #### Case Study